 The goal of customer support, a subset of customer service, is to assist consumers in resolving any technical issues that may arise while using your product or service.
 The majority of customer support interactions are reactive and brief.

-Typically, a customer contacts customer support with a problem they need assistance with, and the customer support representative simply offers a solution.
-The agent will then instruct the customer on how to resolve the issue, or the support staff may choose to apply this solution themselves.
+Typically, a customer contacts customer support with a problem they need assistance with, and the customer support representative offers a solution.
+The agent will then instruct the customer on resolving the issue, or the support staff may choose to apply this solution themselves.

 Customer support agent responsibilities